Li Zehou: Impact on traditional Chinese thought

+Salvation overwhelmed enlightenment

 In "Dual Variation of Enlightenment and Nationalism", Li Zehou argues that all modern concepts such as freedom, independence human rights, which were discarded after 1919, and all Chinese traditions should be analyzed and investigated.
+He proposed the idea of "Salvation overwhelmed enlightenment".
 He wrote that following a relatively long period of peace, developing prosperity and modernization, China would benefit from an examination of the West's "centuries of experience in political-legal theory and practice such as the separations of the three powers".
 He foresaw that the concept of freedom limited by law would protect the weak and prevent Party officials standing above the law.